 Instructions

 - Bring a large pot of water to boil.
-Cook pasta according to the package directions and drain; Add drained pasta back to pasta pot; set aside.
+Cook pasta (16 ounces) according to the package directions and drain; Add drained pasta back to the pasta pot; set aside.

-- Meanwhile, in a large skillet, cook the ground beef and onion, over medium-high heat until the meat is no longer pink.
-Add the garlic and continue to cook until fragrant, about 30 seconds.
+- Meanwhile, in a large skillet, cook the ground beef (1 pound) and onion, over medium-high heat until the meat is no longer pink.
+Add the garlic (1 tablespoon) and continue to cook until fragrant, about 30 seconds.

-- Stir in Mexican cheese, cream cheese, and sour cream, and gently simmer until cheese and cream cheese is melted and the sauce is well blended.
+- Stir in Mexican cheese (1 pack), cream cheese (8 ounces), and sour cream, and gently simmer until cheese and cream cheese is melted and the sauce is well blended.

 - Pour the sauce over pasta and toss until well coated.
 Spoon onto individual plates and top with cilantro and cheese as desired.